-Take a closer look at the theatre’s beautiful building, history and restoration efforts.
+Learn more about our historic theatre and take a closer look at the theatre’s beautiful architecture, history and restoration efforts.

 The theatre possesses the power to evoke emotion and to make the visitor feel that they are a participant in the spectacle that is the architecture.
 The interior of this theatre still remains an impressive example of the important role architecture played in the early 20th-century popular entertainment.